Inayati Order

 Hazrat Inayat Khan (1882–1927), founder of the Inayati Order.

-The Inayati Order (Inayatiyya), is an international organisation dedicated to spreading the Sufi teachings of Inayat Khan, a musician and mystic who first introduced Sufism to the modern Western world in 1910.
+The Inayati Order (officially called Inayatiyya) is an international organisation dedicated to spreading the Sufi teachings of Inayat Khan, a musician and mystic who first introduced Sufism to the modern Western world in 1910.
 The Inayati Order operates internationally through a network of centers, and offers a number of programs and activities.
 It is led by Zia Inayat Khan, grandson of Inayat Khan.

 Objectives of the Order

 The Inayati Order commits itself to the purposes identified by Inayat Khan at the point of the first establishment of his Sufi organisation: